joeb-brfc/quiz/README.md

 **Acceptance Criteria:**
 - Only one question displays at a time.
 - Answer choices are easy to click and readable.
+- Questions appear in a randomised order on each playthrough.

 **Tasks:**
 - Create a data array of question objects.
+- Use a shuffle function to randomise questions.
 - Use JavaScript to update the DOM with each question.
 - Add event listeners to buttons for answer selection.

+---

+### 📊 User Story: Progress Bar

+**As a user**, I want to see how far through the quiz I am, so I feel a sense of progress and completion.

+**Acceptance Criteria:**
+- A visual progress bar is displayed and updates with each new question.

+**Tasks:**
+- Create a progress bar in the HTML.
+- Use JavaScript to calculate and update progress width dynamically.

 ---